gbbirkisson/mkdocs-fun-plugin/docs/docs.md

 pip install TODO
 ```

-... add it to your mkdocs configuration ...
+... and add it to your `mkdocs.yaml` configuration ...

 ```yaml
 # mkdocs.yaml